HM-Pfeiffer/PJ-Cui/README.md

 4. Visit `http://localhost:5000` in your web browser to view the site.

-## Deployment

-The site is configured to run on any hosting platform that supports Python and Flask.
-It can be deployed on platforms like:

-- Replit
-- Heroku
-- PythonAnywhere
-- AWS
-- Google Cloud Platform

 ## Contact

 For inquiries about this project or to contact PJ Cui LLC directly: